 Fast forward to the present and what was once a religious season, advent has now taken on a not-so-religious connotation in many circles with the onslaught of consumerism-focused advent calendars.
 From Legos to trinkets to jewelry, the advent tradition has been taken over by “stuff.”
 Whether you’re religious or not, I think many parents today are beginning to look for advent calendar ideas that take a more meaningful approach to the season.

 The holiday season has become an icon of consumerism and overindulgence; why does the advent tradition have to follow this pattern?
 From a research perspective, we know that raising kids who exhibit kindness and empathy is something we have to intentionally model and discuss.
 As the saying goes, kindness is “taught, not caught.”
+With that in mind,

 Many parents I know are choosing to use the advent tradition as a time to focus on kindness and acts of service instead.
-With that in mind and social-emotional development at the forefront, I’ve put together a collection of advent calendar ideas for kids.
+With that in mind and social-emotional development at the forefront, I’ve put together a collection of kindness advent calendar ideas for kids.
 While some are store-bought and some are homemade, they all focus on fostering kindness and emotional intelligence in kids this season.

 Note: This post contains affiliate links.
 Purchasing through these links provides a small commission to this blog (at no added cost to you!)

-Pre-Made Advent Calendars of Kindness
+Pre-Made Advent Calendars

 My Kindness Calendar.
 The holiday season can be more hectic than most of us would like.
-Many years I’ve had a goal of making our own acts of kindness advent but school activities, work and other demands on our time take over and I haven’t done it.
+For many years I’ve had a goal of making our own acts of kindness advent but school activities, work and other demands on our time take over and I haven’t done it.
 That’s why I was thrilled to see this high-quality kindness calendar that is now available.
 The best part–it’s reusable!
 It’s made from durable materials that will last for years to come.
 Use code FORMYFRIENDS for 10% off your order.

 Kindness Countdown Advent Calendar.
 If your kids love getting mail or opening envelopes then this advent calendar idea will be a hit with them.
 It includes envelopes, kindness cards and stickers.
 These could be hung on a string, hidden in a mailbox or all around the house.